The Venerable: Eastern Orthodoxy

-A monastic saint who was martyred for the Orthodox faith is referred to as "Venerable Martyr" or hosiomartyr.
+A monastic saint who was martyred for the Orthodox faith is referred to as a venerable martyr.

-In the 20th century, some English-language Orthodox sources began to use the term "Venerable" to refer to a righteous person who was a candidate for glorification (canonization), most famously in the case of Saint John of Shanghai and San Francisco.
+In the 20th century, some English-language Orthodox sources began to use the term venerable to refer to a righteous person who was a candidate for glorification (canonization), most famously in the case of John of Shanghai and San Francisco.
 This has not altered the original usage of the term in reference to monastic saints.

-Buddhism
+Chinese Buddhism

-In Buddhist monasticism, various terms or titles for senior or highly respected monks may be translated as "Venerable", including in Theravada Buddhism Bhante and Mahanayaka (Burmese).
-In Tibetan Buddhism there is Rinpoche.
+In Chinese Buddhism, "venerable" is a title of great respect for highly virtuous and learned monks, translated as 尊者 (Zūnzhě) or as 法师 (Fǎshī) or 师父 (Shīfu).
+It emphasizes their wisdom, virtue, and status within the monastic community, similar to the use of "Venerable Master, A title that denotes a monastic or sagely figure.